CVE-2023-5038

 CVE-2023-5038 is a high-severity Uncaught Exception (CWE-248) vulnerability in Hanwhavision Ano-L6012R Firmware.
 Its CVSS base score is 8.7 (High).

-Operationally, ranked in the top 38.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Endpoint Denial of Service (T1499); ranked at the 35th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References